iranianpep/code-jetter/docs/getting-started.md

 <a name="autoloader"></a>
 ## Include Autoloader In The Index
 Open `public/index.php` and change the path to `autoloader.php` based on the place that `CodeJetter/autoloader.php` is located.
 Now if you check `URL` in the browser you will see the welcome page.

+<a name="composer"></a>
+## Run Composer
+If you do not have `Composer` first you need to install it.
+Then run it the in the project root to download all the required libraries.

 <a name="toubleshooting"></a>
 ## Troubleshooting